 We depend to a large extent on the services of our officers.
-These individuals have extensive experience in the energy industry, as well as expertise in evaluating and analyzing producing oil and natural gas properties and drilling prospects, maximizing production from oil and natural gas properties and developing and executing financing strategies.
+These individuals have extensive experience in the energy industry, as well as expertise in evaluating and analyzing producing oil and natural gas properties and developing and executing financing strategies.
 The loss of any of these individuals could have a material adverse effect on our operations and business prospects.
 Our success may be dependent on our ability to continue to retain and utilize skilled executive and technical personnel.